-At the end of last week on 9 April 2020, the Government published new guidance for employers reminding us that, despite being in the grip of a global pandemic, we need to prepare for the future and a new immigration landscape.
+Two weeks ago on 18th May 2020, the Government’s controversial Immigration Bill was voted through the House of Commons, reminding us that, despite the industry being in the grip of a global pandemic, it still needs to prepare for the future and a new immigration landscape.

 A quick recap of the main points of the new regime:

 - From January 2021, a new points-based immigration system will apply to all non-UK Nationals, including EU citizens, arriving in the UK.

 - Under the new system, applicants will need to earn a minimum salary of £25,600, have a job offer and speak English to a required level to qualify for a visa.

 - There are exceptions to the rules for those with roles on the UK Shortage Occupation List.

 - From January 2021, in order to employ anyone who is not a UK national all UK employers will require a Sponsorship Licence.

 Does this affect the EU staff who we already employ?

 No, existing EU staff who are already in the UK by 31 December 2020 will need to apply to the EU Settlement Scheme before 30 June 2021.
 Employers will still be able to accept passports and national identity cards of EU citizens as evidence of their right to work up until 30 June 2021.

 Do we need a Sponsorship Licence and if so, what is it?